ridulfo/nino-lang/README.md

 - 2023-10-29: Any programming language's most important features is correctness and safety.
 No need for more justification.
 - 2023-10-04: Added tail-call optimization.
 More complex computations are now possible.
 - 2024-01-13: Simplified type system to only have 5 types.
+- 2024-01-14: Finished expression-to-AST-diagram, added more tests, added more support for arrays and improved printing.

 ## Milestones